Datadog

-Getting Started
+Getting started

 Sign up for a Datadog account if you don’t already have one.
-Then, create or retrieve an API key from your Datadog organization settings page.
-Ensure that you’re creating an API key for your organization.
-The Datadog integration will not work with an application key or a user-scoped API key.
+Then, create or retrieve an API key from your Datadog organization settings page:

 Setting up Postgres monitoring

-Render currently only supports the US1 Datadog site which uses the app.datadoghq.com domain.
-Postgres monitoring does not work with other Datadog sites such as EU1, US3, and US5.
+domain.
+Postgres monitoring is not supported with other Datadog sites (such as EU1, US3, and US5).

 Available metrics

-- Postgres - metrics related to your PostgreSQL instance
+Postgres | Metrics related to your PostgreSQL instance |

-- Disk - metrics related to disk usage and IO for your Postgres volume
+Disk | Metrics related to disk usage and IO for your Postgres volume |

-- Network - metrics related to TCP/IP network stats of instance
+Network | Metrics related to TCP/IP network stats of instance |

 Metric | Description |